fhollenbach/RCrashcourse/CourseNotes.md

 evaluated) by *R* once you hit enter.
 For example, set the cursor by clicking to the right of to the little angle bracket \>.

+### R as a calculator

 Now type `4+4` and hit enter/return.
-You should see that *R* evaluates the command and prints the solution and look like this.
+You should see that *R* evaluates the command and prints the solution.
+It should look like this:

 <center>